Danny999999999/notes-on-programming-language-design/slides/module_02_lambda_calc/module_02_lambda_calc.md

 I have been using expressions from general math that aren't actually lambda terms according to our definition.

 Remember our definition of a lambda term?
-It's either a bound variable, a lambda abstraction, an application, with or without parentheses.
+It's either a variable, a lambda abstraction, or an application, with or without parentheses.

 Where is 7?